 While Purdue’s latest announcement may seem like a positive step in the right direction for resolving the opioid crisis, many are saying it comes too late to make any impact.
 But expanding access to opioid addiction treatment may be key to resolving the opioid crisis given the number of Americans who continue to abuse opioids like OxyContin.

 Why Opioid Detox is More Important Than Ever

 Taking steps to prevent doctors from prescribing OxyContin may reduce the number of nationwide opioid prescriptions, but does nothing to help those who are already struggling with addiction.
 OxyContin users who can no longer obtain the drug will start turning to heroin and counterfeit oxycodone sold on the streets that contain more powerful, deadly opioids like fentanyl and carfentanil.
 These synthetic opioids are up to 100 and 10,000 times stronger than morphine respectively, and have the ability to instantly trigger an overdose.

 An oxycodone detox can help opioid addicts get clean while avoiding common opioid withdrawal symptoms.
 Today’s detox treatments involve the use of medications like methadone and buprenorphine that relieve symptoms so patients can safely recover from oxycodone addiction without having to spend days suffering from symptoms like vomiting, bone pain, and insomnia.
 Opioid detox treatments are conducted in safe, controlled medical environments so patients can recover surrounded by experienced medical staff who can intervene at any time to relieve discomfort and reduce complications.

-If you need help recovering from opioid addiction, call our 24/7 confidential helpline immediately at 800-483-2193.
+If you need help recovering from opioid addiction, call our 24/7 confidential helpline immediately at 800-483-2193(Who Answers?).
 Our addiction specialists will discuss all your treatment options, and help you find the nearest opioid detox center.